Thysk/Rucio-Monitoring/Hermes Daemon Monitoring/Elastic/README.md

 ## 1. Use the helm chart to deploy an instance of ElasticSearch

 There are a number of different ways to utilise the charts.
-There is utilise a CI/CD pipeline to read the values or helm files and deploy accordingly, Modify the Makefiles to create the helm files and deploy the charts using helm.
+Here I will demonstrate the process of using a make file to take in the values.yaml and produce a helm file with all of the components described and use helm to deploy the components.
+You can use the helm file to do the same or use a CI/CD pipeline, or whatever method you use.

+For this system you will need to deploy the custom resource definitions and elastic operator that is found in the [elastic search documentation](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-deploy-eck.html)

-Whichever you choose, the default settings for ElasticSearch are to have 3 master Nodes and 3 worker nodes.
+The default settings for ElasticSearch are to have 3 master Nodes and 3 worker nodes.

-### A. Using a CI/CD pipeline

-### B. Using the Makefiles
+Ensure you have the elasticsearch repo added to your helm repo list

+> `helm repo add elastic https://helm.elastic.co`
+> `helm repo update`

+Modify the `values-elasticsearch.yaml` to meet your deployment needs, whether this is the certificate useage for the pod, ingress, services, node count and capabilities/roles, setting the vm.max_map_count in one of the various ways (this needs setting to 262144) for the elasticsearch containers to run.

+Once you have modified the `values` and you are content to attempt to deploy,

+navigate a terminal to the directory with the `Makefile` for ElasticSearch

+In the terminal run
+> `make elastic-deployment`
+to create the file `helm-elasticsearch.yaml` using the values you have in the directory and the templates that are part of the [Cloud-on-k8s](https://github.com/elastic/cloud-on-k8s/tree/main) repository.
+The `makefile` also edits the produced helm file to run on a basic license, this can of course be removed should you be using an enterprise license.

+To deploy this helm file you can then run
+> `helm install elasticsearch elastic/elasticsearch -n <namespace> -f ./values-elasticsearch.yaml`

 ## 2. Add the index to ElasticSearch to accept the messages from Hermes